enzuru/.emacs.d/README.md

 #### Second class

-I support both Eglot and tree-sitter for the following languages:
+These languages have support for both Eglot and tree-sitter.

 | Language | IDE                                                         | REPL                                                          | Eglot | Tree-sitter |
 |----------|-------------------------------------------------------------|---------------------------------------------------------------|-------|-------------|